GlucoseDAO/glucosedao.github.io/docs/index.md

 ## Why It Matters

 Recent studies have shown that glucose values are related to health and longevity, making this issue relevant to anyone interested in improving their health and lifespan, not just diabetics.
+If you would rather have a more in-depth and interactive discussion about it- use the chatbot [here] (https://glucosedao.org/).

 ## Glucose Values and Their Significance